Reviews You Can Rely On

 Monitoring Performance

-The Nest Cam 2nd Gen is capable of person detection at distances up to the maximum distance we tested, 20 feet, and facial recognition at up to 10 feet, remaining consistent through our repeated trials.
+The Nest Cam 2nd Gen is capable of person detection from incredibly far away (up to twenty feet to be exact).
+We also measured its facial recognition to be reliable at up to 10 feet, with consistent results throughout our repeated trials.
 However, it is worth noting that the facial recognition feature is only available with a subscription.

 google nest cam 2nd gen - i instantly received notifications when a man entered the frame.